Amazon kills its European DVD rental biz, Lovefilm

 It’s not surprising that Lovefilm By Post is shutting down.
 Streaming is rapidly eating away at the number of customers interested in “renting” movies by mail.

 Though Netflix, too, still operates a DVD business, its numbers are dropping.
-There are some 4 million+ DVD customers left, and they even have their own app for managing their rental queue.
+There are some 4 million-plus DVD customers left, and they even have their own app for managing their rental queue.
 But it’s streaming that’s seeing growth – with Netflix beating industry expectations for the last two quarters, adding 5.2 million new customers in the last quarter, typically its weakest.
 The company now expects 108.3 million subscribers by the end of the current quarter in September.

 Amazon’s Lovefilm does not share its numbers, but at its peak it had some 3 million subscribers across both its DVD business and streaming arm, Lovefilm Instant – which was integrated into Amazon Prime Video several years back.